 Kukuanaland’s king is Twala, a violent despot.
 Twala murdered his brother to seize the crown and drove the king’s wife and son into the desert to die.
 His chief supporter is an ancient witch named Gagool who helps maintain a reign of terror in Kukuanaland.

 Umbopa, Quatermain’s ‘Zulu’ guide, reveals that he is in fact the son of the previous king of Kukuanaland.
-He accompanied the expedition in the hope of returning to his homeland and regaining his inheritance as the rightful king.
+He accompanied the expedition hoping to return to his homeland and regaining his inheritance as the rightful king.
 Quatermain and his friends agree to help Umbopa overthrow Twala.

-Umbopa is heavily outnumbered by forces loyal to Twala.
+Forces loyal to Twala heavily outnumbered Umbopa.
 However, Umbopa uses superior tactics, and the rifles and fighting prowess of the expedition members, to defeat Twala.
-Twala is finally killed in single combat with Curtis.
+Curtis eventually kills Twala in single combat.
 Victorious, Umbopa ascends the throne of Kukuanaland, promising a new era of justice and enlightened rule.

 Quatermain [blackout]realises that as the air is not running out, there must be a connection to the surface.
 The team regather their strength and search for a secret passageway.
 Eventually they find it and escape, although only with a few handfuls of diamonds from the vast treasure hoard.[/blackout]

-The [blackout]passage leads to the surface workings of the mine, where the exhausted expedition members collapse and are found by Umbopa’s men.
-However, in the mud of the mine-pit they’re unable to rediscover the secret passage and the way to the treasure room is lost.[/blackout]
+The [blackout]passage leads to the surface workings of the mine, where the exhausted expedition members collapse.
+Eventually, Umbopa’s men find them and return them to the capital.
+However, in the mine’s mud-pit they’re unable to rediscover the secret passage to the treasure room.[/blackout]

 Quatermain [blackout]and his friends decide to risk a return through the desert to British territory.
 Making their way by a different route, they find Curtis’s brother stranded at an oasis.
 Back in Britain, even the tiny fraction of King Solomon’s treasure that they stole is enough to make them all rich.[/blackout]